 The second digression concerns the Victor's auto-pilot.
 It is always important to keep any aircraft in trim when flying with the auto-pilot engaged but it was especially important on the Victor.
 The auto-pilot height lock, which was supposed to keep a Victor flying at a constant height, was less than totally reliable and would frequently trip out for no obvious reason, even if the aircraft was in trim.
 However, if the aircraft had a nose up or nose down trim when the height lock tripped, the aircraft would naturally go into a climb or descent.
 Height lock trips in Victors were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.

 Moving the fuel around during the scavenge drill always changed the aircraft's C of G (Centre of Gravity).
 My co-pilot, instead of doing his proper job of monitoring the auto-pilot and maintaining a good external lookout, had started fiddling with the fuel cocks against my instructions and had failed to notice two things: that the aircraft had gone slightly out of trim and the height lock had disengaged itself.
-The aircraft had entered a descent, gentle and barely perceptible at first, which caused the speed to increase rapidly, which in turn caused the nose to drop further.
+The aircraft had then entered a descent, gentle and barely perceptible at first, which caused the speed to increase rapidly, which in turn caused the nose to drop further.